TTitcombe/Model-Inversion-SplitNN/README.md

 ## Contributing

-Use `black` to format code
+- Use `black` to format code
 and `isort` to format imports.
 Where possible,
-add type hints.
+add type hints
+- Use `pytorch_lightning` to build PyTorch models that can scale

 ## License